ciena-blueplanet/beaker/README.md

 ### Verify
+After installing beaker, make sure to `npm install` in order to get the packages in the `package.json` placed by Beaker.

 We should now have our basic project setup.
 Try running the following command to see if everything works:

     source env.sh